Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Conclusion

 \section{Conclusion}

-This paper investigated the evolving landscape of research on LLM-based agents in the domain of pervasive computing.
-Initially, it provided a comprehensive analysis of agents, exploring their architecture, evaluation methodologies, and diverse applications across various fields.
-Afterwards, the paper introduced the pervasive computing field, outlining its infrastructures and wide-ranging applications.
-It then explored the growing integration of artificial intelligence within this domain, culminating in the integration of intelligent agents.
-Building on this foundation, the paper presented a detailed examination of agent-based architectures specifically designed for pervasive environments.
-This included an analysis of architectural adaptations, novel strategies introduced to suit the constraints of these contexts, and a review of implemented applications.
-The paper then proposed a discussion of the critical challenges in this field, alongside an overview of current research efforts aimed to address these limitations.
+This paper investigates the evolving landscape of research on LLM-based agents in the domain of pervasive computing.
+Initially, it provides a comprehensive analysis of agents, exploring their architecture, evaluation methodologies, and diverse applications across various fields.
+Afterwards, the paper introduces the pervasive computing field, outlining its infrastructures and wide-ranging applications.
+It then explores the growing integration of Gen-AI within this domain, culminating in the integration of intelligent agents.
+Building on this foundation, the paper scrutinises agent-based architectures specifically designed for pervasive environments.
+This includes an analysis of architectural adaptations, novel strategies introduced to suit the constraints of these contexts, and a review of implemented applications.
+The paper then discusses the critical challenges in this field, alongside an overview of current research efforts aimed to address these limitations.

 The field of artificial intelligence, is experiencing a period of exponential growth.
 Each month brings the release of more robust and effective models, driven by novel LLM architectures such as Mixture of Experts~\cite{jiang2024mixtral} and increasingly efficient post-training alignment techniques such as reinforcement learning techniques like GRPO~\cite{shao2024deepseekmath}, knowledge distillation, and fine-tuning methods like SFT and DPO.
 New powerful open-weight model families (e.g., DeepSeek r1, LLaMA 4, Qwen 3) and close-sources (e.g. Claude 4, OpenAI o1, o3) are released every few months.
 We are also observing the emergence of increasingly compact models that shows similar performances or even surpass larger state-of-the-art counterparts.
 For example, QwQ-32B demonstrates performance comparable to or better than models like DeepSeek-R1-Distilled-Qwen-32B, DeepSeek-R1-Distilled-LLaMA-70B, o1-mini, and the original DeepSeek-R1~\cite{QwenTeam_2025}.
 This miniaturization is critical for pervasive deployments.